ISS for the Nobel Peace Prize

 Send us any recommendations or news to help the ISS for Nobel Prize initiative using the contact form below.

 We commonly hear the question: “Are you allowed to nominate an organization for the Nobel Peace Prize?”
 The answer is: Yes!
 The official guidance reads: “The candidates eligible for the Nobel Peace Prize are those persons or organizations nominated by qualified individuals.”
 In fact, 23 organizations have been awarded the Nobel Peace Prize 25 times.
-You can find a full list here.
+Check the full list in the official website.

 Who We Are